The roles and responsibilities of compensation committees may vary based on the type of organization.

 Documentation

 This naturally follows the previous point.
-Besides the initial task of drawing a compensation charter, it is essential that any deliberations, decisions, and recommendations made to the board of directors should all be clearly documented.
+Just like all other board committees, a compensation committee director should present certain documentation to the board.
+However, besides the initial task of drawing a compensation charter and a compensation committee report, it is also essential that any deliberations, decisions, and recommendations made to the board of directors should all be clearly documented.

 Evaluation